-101. The California Existing Building Code, 2016 Edition, California Code of Regulations (C.C.R.), Title 24, Part 10 - a portion of the California Building Standards Code, which incorporates by reference the 2015 edition of the International Existing Building Code, published by the International Code Council - together with Appendix A, Chapter A1, is hereby adopted and made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the amendments set forth in Article 10 of this Code.
+101. That code known as the "e California Existing Building Code", 2016 2013-Edition, and also known as the California Code of Regulations (C.C.R.), Title 24, Part 10 - a portion of the "California Building Standards Code," which incorporates by reference the 2015 edition of the International Existing Building Code, published by the International Code Council - together with Appendix A. Chapter A1, of the 2012 edition of the International Existing Building Code, promulgated and published by the International Code Council - together with Appendix A. Chapter A1, of the 2012 edition of the International Existing Building Code, promulgated and published by the International Code Council , 4051.
+West Flossmoor Road, Country Club Hills, IL 60478 5795, and as amended herein, the purpose and subject matter of which, among other things, is to promote public safety and welfare by reducing the risk of death or injury from the effects of earthquakes on existing unreinforced masonry bearing wall buildings as stated in Section A101 of said code, is hereby adopted as the primary code for addressing existing unreinforced masonry (URM) wall buildings in the County and made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the following amendments set forth in Article 10 of this Code.